The 7 most spectacular but daunting shots at Pebble Beach

 Often described as the game's greatest meeting of land and sea, a stroll around Pebble Beach Golf Links is matched by few other courses in the world.
-The lore of the venerable links, which turns 100 this year as it hosts the U.S. Open for a sixth time, adds to what makes this storied setting so special.
+The lore of the venerable links, which turned 100 last year as it hosted the U.S. Open for a sixth time, adds to what makes this storied setting so special.

 (The below GIFs, taken from our recent drone footage of Every Hole at Pebble Beach, might take a minute to load)